-It may be difficult to avoid comparisons, especially when it comes to important milestones such as walking, first words, or potty training.
+Try to avoid comparisons, especially when it comes to important milestones such as walking, first words, or potty training.
 If one child lags in a developmental area, consult your doctor to determine the standard age range for that skill.
-But if the delay isn't outside the typical limits, try not to pressure the slower sibling.
-It's likely that your child is very aware of the difference already.

-If you have older kids in addition to the multiples, it's important to attend to their needs and any difficulty they may experiencing related to having such special siblings.
-It's not uncommon for older siblings to feel envious of the attention that the new babies receive and to act out as a result.
-If possible, try to regularly set aside time to spend individually with older siblings.
+If you have older kids in addition to the multiples, it's important to attend to their needs and any difficulty they may have related to their siblings.
+Older siblings can feel envious of the attention that the new babies get and start to act out.
+Set aside time to spend individually with older siblings.

-Don't forget that you need to be taken care of, too.
+Don't forget that you need to be taken care of too.
 Feeling stressed and overwhelmed is completely normal.
-Be sure to find time for sleep, to be alone, and to pursue your own interests.
+Be sure to find time for sleep, have some time alone, and to pursue your own interests.

 Mothers of multiples are more likely than other mothers to suffer from "baby blues" and postpartum depression.
 Baby blues may leave you feeling weepy, easily upset, or excessively worried.
-These feelings may last for a couple of days, but for some new mothers can go on for several weeks.
+These feelings may last for a couple of days, and should improve after 1 or 2 weeks.

-In postpartum depression, these symptoms are more severe and longer lasting.
-A mother may feel despair, lose her ability to eat or sleep, or have thoughts of harming herself or the babies.
-If you experience any of these symptoms, seek a doctor's help immediately.
+In postpartum depression, these symptoms are more severe and last longer.
+A mother may feel sad, anxious, or irritable.
+She may lose her appetite and have difficulty sleeping.
+She may lose interest in her baby, or have thoughts of harming herself or the babies.
+If you have any of these symptoms, get a doctor's help immediately.

 Parenting multiples has its challenges, but the rewards are twice (or more!) as great.